theo-r/CV/README.md

 ### Siemens Managed Services – Data Analyst Intern
 July 2018 – May 2019
-* Using in-house systems identified errors which were preventing Siemens from invoicing customers successfully.
-Recovered over £20,000 of revenue within 8 weeks of joining.
+* Using in-house systems I identified errors which were preventing Siemens from invoicing customers successfully.
+I recovered over £20,000 of revenue within 8 weeks of joining.
-* Mentored employees within the business to detect and rectify invoicing errors.
+* I mentored employees within the business to detect and rectify invoicing errors.

 ## Education
 ### University of Nottingham – Integrated Masters in Mathematics and Statistics (First Class)